kedro-org/kedro/docs/source/logging/logging.md

 The default logging configuration also ensures that [logs emitted from your project's logger](#perform-logging-in-your-project) should be shown if they are `INFO` level or above (as opposed to the Python default of `WARNING`).

-We now give some common examples of how you might like to change your project's logging configuration.
+Now, let's provide some common examples of how you might like to change your project's logging configuration.

 ### Using `KEDRO_LOGGING_CONFIG` environment variable
 In order to customise logging, you need to specify the path of your logging configuration file via setting the environment variable `KEDRO_LOGGING_CONFIG`, which overrides the default Kedro's `default_logging.yml` For example, you can set `KEDRO_LOGGING_CONFIG` as follows: